OggerKrogh/grp564_ROB5_AAU/README.md

 qt5000 is the GUI

-Simplenavigoationgoals.cpp is our main code for controlling the robotic solution.
+simple_navigation_goals.cpp is our main code for controlling the robotic solution.